onfido/castor/packages/react/README.md

 When using with TypeScript, always import types from `@onfido/castor-react`.

-Please note that the `@onfido/castor-icons` package is a peer dependency and is required to be installed for types to work properly.
-Yarn and newer versions of npm (using lockfile v2) will resolve it, however otherwise it must be installed manually even if you don't plan to use icons.
+Please note that the `@onfido/castor-icons` package is a peer dependency and is required to be installed for **types** to work properly.
+Yarn and newer versions of npm (using lockfile v2) will resolve it, otherwise it must be installed manually even if you don't plan to use icons.

 ### Make custom styled components